The Nerd (play)

-The Nerd is a two-act comedy written by American actor/playwright Larry Shue.
+The Nerd is a 1981 two-act comedy written by American playwright and actor Larry Shue.
 Actors who have taken on the title role include British comedian Rowan Atkinson.
 It was the top grossing American play in London's West End in 1986.

 Plot

 Set in Terre Haute, Indiana in late 1979, The Nerd presents the story of Willum Cubbert, an unassuming young architect, who is landlord to friends Tansy and Axel.
 Tansy is a smart, attractive woman, with a mutual (but unconsummated) attraction to Willum; she is determined to leave in order to pursue a career in television meteorology in Washington, D.C.
 Axel is a smart aleck drama critic who was once engaged, briefly, to Tansy.
 The three of them are good friends.
 Axel and Tansy are present when Willum, during a house party, becomes host to unexpected houseguest Rick Steadman, who had saved Willum's life in Vietnam.

 Over the years, Willum and Rick had exchanged occasional letters and greeting cards, though they never met.
 Willum has promised Rick that he could come to him for help at any time.
 While Willum is hosting a dinner party for his client (Warnock Waldgrave, for whom he is designing a hotel), Rick shows up.
 His awkward manner and inappropriate behavior throw the occasion into shambles.
 Rick decides to move in, and Willum feels that he can't say no, even when Rick begins to destroy his professional relationship with Mr. Waldgrave.
 Eventually at his wit's end, Axel devises a plan to get rid of Rick, which Willum decides to take a chance on.

 The plan is enacted during a "traditional Terre Haute dinner" that Willum, Tansy, and Axel plan for Rick.
 They try to do as many strange things as they can think of, in order to get Rick to leave.
 They serve warm water and cottage cheese for the meal, and talk about imaginary traditions from their youth, such as shooting down planes.
 Upon learning that Rick is afraid of pigs, Axel tells him that Willum turns into a pig when the moon is full.
 They begin a "hideous Pagan ritual", chanting and marching to a pig-god in order for Willum to stay a man.
 During the "ritual," cottage cheese is thrown out the window.
 Waldgrave soon enters the room, covered in cottage cheese.
 Unbeknownst to Willum, Rick had invited him for dinner.
 Waldgrave tears up Willum's contract and storms out.
 Having been pushed over the brink, Willum begins packing Rick's things, and finally forces him to leave.